Michael Atkinson (politician): Media classification and censorship

 Atkinson had blocked several attempts to introduce a R18+ for video games in Australia.
 In a letter on the subject, Atkinson stated, "I don't support the introduction of an R18+ rating for electronic games, chiefly because it will greatly increase the risk of children and vulnerable adults being exposed to damaging images and messages."
 He also withdrew his support for a discussion paper released for public consultation on the subject of an R18+ rating.

 Unanimity from Atkinson and his fellow state and federal Attorneys-General is required for the introduction of the rating (or a change to that requirement).
 Australia's rating system lacked a classification for games above MA15+ at the time.
 It therefore lacked not only an equivalent rating to the ESRB's AO (adults only) rating but also an equivalent to its Mature (17+) rating.
 After Atkinson stepped down as Attorney-General in 2010, an R18+ rating for video games in Australia was eventually implemented in 2013.

 In 2009, Atkinson, in his role as attorney-general of South Australia, introduced laws into parliament that made internet commentary on the upcoming 2010 election illegal unless the commenter provided their real name and postcode.
 The laws were passed, and came into effect on 6 January 2010.
 Following public criticism, Atkinson later promised to repeal the section following the 2010 South Australian election and indicated it would not be enforced during the electoral period.

 Victims' rights

 In 2008, Atkinson introduced legislation aimed at increasing the rights of victims of crime.
 The legislation purported to allow victims to suggest a suitable sentence for the offender and made it compulsory for judges to consider imposing a restraining order on convicted sex offenders.

 Casting votes

 During his time as speaker, Atkinson used his casting vote in Parliament to oppose several bills presented during the Weatherill government.
 These include a bill which would have allowed transgender people to have their gender officially changed on their birth certificates and another bill intended to enable voluntary euthanasia.

 Personal life

 Atkinson is separated from his wife, Joan (née Phyland), with whom he has three sons and a daughter.
 Atkinson's long-term and current de facto partner is fellow state Labor MP Jennifer Rankine.

 Atkinson is a member of the Traditional Anglican Communion, and was formerly its chancellor.

+Atkinson is a member of the Next Generation Memorial Drive gym.